Skip to Main Content

 Be recognized as a preceptor by a liaison committee on a medical education accredited medical school or program recognized by the Board of Nursing.

-Act as a preceptor for a minimum of three rotations each consisting of 160 hours (a total of 480 preceptor hours within a taxable year).
+Act as a preceptor for a minimum of three rotations each consisting of 160 hours (a total of 480 preceptor hours within a taxable year) for medical students and 100 hours (a total of 300 hours within a taxable year) for nurse practitioner students.

 Practice location in a health care workforce shortage area.